qiuqiangkong/mini_music_tagging/README.md

 # A Minimal Implementation of Music tagging

-This is an example of building a music tagging system with neural networks.
+This is an minimal implementation of music taggign with PyTorch.
 We use the GTZAN dataset containing 1,000 30-second audio clips for training and validation.
 The GTZAN dataset contains 10 genres.
 We use 900 audio files for training and use 100 audio files for validation.
+We train a convolutional neural network as classifier.

+The original link dataset link: [http://marsyas.info/index.html](http://marsyas.info/index.html) is not available anymore.
+Please search other sources to download the dataset.
 Here are the log mel spectrograms of different genre audios.

 ![Log mel spectrogram](assets/data_spectrograms.png)

-The original link dataset link: [http://marsyas.info/index.html](http://marsyas.info/index.html) is not available anymore.
-Please search other sources to download the dataset.
 The downloaded dataset looks like:

 <pre>
 dataset_root (1.3 GB)